 Then there is your rear I/O cutout, your 8 PCI slots and lastly, your PSU bracket.

 The bottom of the case is pretty plain, with the standard PSU dust filter.
 FSP provided a high-quality dust filter and not just a flimsy piece of mesh.
 The left side panel is a nice large piece of tempered glass that is secured with thumbscrews.
 This panel is straightforward to remove and replace.

 Taking a look behind the right-side panel, you notice right away there is a foam piece that is holding the wrapped PSU cover plate.
 You also notice that there are a lot of cut-outs and tie-downs to be able to manage your cables.

-Taking a closer look at the main chamber, you are greeted by the 4 x 120 mm RGB fans that are included, 1 in the rear and 3 placed at the front of the case.
-Also, at the front of the case, there is room behind the fans and a cut out in the PSU bay that can support up to 360 mm radiator along with the fans.
-You can also notice the many mounting points for reservoirs and also an area to place two more SSDs.
+Taking a closer look at the main chamber, you are greeted by the 4 x 120 mm RGB fans included, 1 in the rear and 3 placed at the front of the case.
+Also, there is room behind the fans and a cut out in the PSU bay that can support up to a 360 mm radiator and the fans at the front of the case.
+You can also notice the many mounting points for reservoirs and an area to place two more SSDs.